Famondir/Music-Suite/README.md

 #### final data structures only

 Since there are no constants in Python one has to make sure that a variable does not get reassigned.
-This can be a bit cumbersome if one has not completely dived into functional programming because on creates a lot of variables with new names each holding the result of a function used on data.
+This can be a bit cumbersome if one has not completely dived into functional programming because one creates a lot of variables with new names each holding the result of a function used on data.
 It can look like this:

 ```python
 measure_tuple = split_by_measure(melody_string)